The Scottish Music Centre is home to the only archive on all things related to Scottish music!

 We have an extensive collection of printed books, periodicals, and pamphlets which relate to Scottish musical history and significant individuals and institutions, as well as dozens of song- and tune-books from early collections such as James Johnson’s Scots Musical Museum and the fiddle tunes compiled by Niel Gow through to modern compilations of specially-commissioned compositions like The Nineties Collection or the Songbook series from NYCoS.

-Many of these are not currently available and hard to obtain, but of special interest are the following collections, each of which provides a fascinating snapshot of one aspect of Scotland’s musical heritage.
+Many items in our collection are not available elsewhere and hard to obtain, but of special interest are the following collections, each of which provides a fascinating snapshot of one aspect of Scotland’s musical heritage.

 - Ronnie Gurr collection: a wide range of photographs, demo and promo tapes, original mixes, radio broadcasts and live concert recordings from the 1970s and 80s.
 Donated by Ronnie Gurr.
 (Partially catalogued).